 In 1873, Willoughby Smith discovered that selenium had photoconductive potential, leading to William Grylls Adams’ and Richard Evans Day’s 1876 discovery that selenium creates electricity when exposed to sunlight.
 A few years later in 1883, Charles Fritts actually produced the first solar cells made from selenium wafers – the reason some historians credit Fritts with the actual invention of solar cells.

 However, solar cells as we know them today are made with silicon, not selenium.
 Therefore, some consider the true invention of solar panels to be tied to Daryl Chapin, Calvin Fuller, and Gerald Pearson’s creation of the silicon photovoltaic (PV) cell at Bell Labs in 1954.
 Many argue that this event marks the true invention of PV technology because it was the first instance of a solar technology that could actually power an electric device for several hours of a day.
 The first ever silicon solar cell could convert sunlight at four percent efficiency, less than a quarter of what modern cells are capable of.

-Other major events in the history of solar panels
+Major events in the history of solar energy

 Regardless of why solar power is interesting to you, there is a robust and fascinating history behind solar’s rise to relevant status.
-Solar has a long list of meanings in today’s day and age.
-It spans various industries and contributes power to hundreds of different gadgets and technologies.
-Learn just how much solar can save you – try our Solar Calculator to get instant estimates for a solar installation and the energy savings you could generate.
-If you’re ready to start comparing bids from vetted installers in your area, register your property on the EnergySage Solar Marketplace.
+Solar has a long list of meanings in today’s day and age, spanning various industries and contributing power to hundreds of different gadgets and technologies.
+Today, solar shopping is easier than ever through EnergySage!
+Learn just how much solar can save you: try our Solar Calculator to get instant estimates for a solar installation and the energy savings you could generate.
+If you’re ready to start comparing bids from vetted installers in your area, register your property on the EnergySage Marketplace.